- Try to match your essential expenses to guaranteed sources of income.

 Entertainment/dining out/gifting: You probably already have a good idea of how much it costs to go to the movies and dine out, but many people forget to include money they use to buy gifts for family and friends.
 If your budget allows for it, consider larger gifting priorities—such as giving money to future heirs to minimize inheritance taxes or contributing regularly to charities.

 Stick to your income plan

 A well-designed retirement income plan should be backed by an investing strategy that provides opportunities for your assets to generate earnings and helps your income keep pace with inflation.
 But investment returns will vary, and that, along with unexpected expenses, may require you to build some flexibility into your budget.
 One solution is to express your discretionary spending as a range.
 That way, you can choose to put aside unspent money in months when your costs are at the bottom end of the range and use it during months when your discretionary spending may be higher.

 Tip: Fidelity suggests limiting withdrawals from retirement savings accounts to 4%–5% in your first year of retirement, and then adjusting this number in subsequent years.

 Remember why you retired—to have fun and do the things you never had time for when you were working!
 One way to simplify may be to consolidate your retirement accounts with a trusted financial services provider, which enables you to organize your income, investing, and spending in one place while potentially reducing fees.

-If you need help with budgeting or reviewing your retirement earnings, consider working with a financial advisor.
+If you need help with budgeting or reviewing your retirement earnings, consider working with a financial professional.
 Or, if you are more of a DIY person, check out Fidelity’s online budgeting tools.